conductor-sdk/conductor-python/workers.md

 }
 ```

-### Json Processing using JQ
+### JSON Processing using JQ

-[jq](https://jqlang.github.io/jq/) is like sed for JSON data - you can use it to slice and filter and map and transform
+[Jq](https://jqlang.github.io/jq/) is like sed for JSON data - you can slice, filter, map, and transform structured data with the same ease that sed, awk, grep, and friends let you play with text.

-structured data with the same ease that sed, awk, grep and friends let you play with text.
+#### Using Code to Create JSON JQ Transform Task

 ```python
 from conductor.client.workflow.task.json_jq_task import JsonJQTask